MicrosoftDocs/power-platform/power-platform/enterprise-templates/it/meeting-rm-serv/manage.md

 1. Start the *Meeting Room Services Administrator** app and select **Subservices**.
 1. Select **+ New** on the toolbar and fill out the Subservice Name, Service Id, and Subservice Description for the new subservice.
 1. Select **Save**.
-1. Repeat the process untilyou have all the subservices that you want to be available in the experience.
+1. Repeat the process until you have all the subservices that you want to be available in the experience.

 ## Create custom survey topics